 For unmarried parents who don't live together, under Ohio law the mother is presumed the custodial parent until a court makes a determination of what's in the best interest of a child or children.
 Following a divorce, custody is determined after evaluating a number of factors.
 In the broadest sense, the presiding judge is bound to act in accord with the best interests of the child.
 Of course, if couples are able, they also have the option of agreeing to their own terms of custody and parenting time, which the court may then approve.

 Discuss Your Rights with an Attorney

 Whether you're pursuing an uncontested divorce, a dissolution of marriage, or are being contested on every point, an experienced lawyer can help minimize the stress and confusion.
-At Richard L. Morris Co., L.P.A., our legal team has been doing just that for 29 years.
+At Richard L. Morris Co., L.P.A., our legal team has been doing just that for over 30 years.
 We'd love to talk you through the parameters of parenting time and help find the best option for your situation.

 In most cases, the non-custodial parent's schedule includes: